m4v15/master-reference/cooperative-structures/facilitation.md

-# Guide: Facilitating Meetings at Founders & Coders
+# Guide: Facilitating Meetings at Lotus

 Based on [A Short Guide to Facilitating Meetings](https://www.seedsforchange.org.uk/shortfacilitation), by Seeds for Change